88-degrees/Book-of-Changes/appendix01s1.md

 1. (The name) [**Shī ䷆**](e5b888shi.md) describes the multitude (of the host).
 The 'firmness and correctness' (which the hexagram indicates) refer to (moral) correctness (of aim).
 When (the mover) is able to use the multitude with such correctness, he may attain to the royal sway.

 2. There is (the symbol of) strength in the centre (of the trigram below), and it is responded to (by its proper correlate above).
 The action gives rise to perils, but is in accordance (with the best sentiments of men).
-(Its mover) may by such action distress all the country, but the people will follow him;--there will be good fortune, and what error should there be?
+(Its mover) may by such action distress all the country, but the people will follow him; -- there will be good fortune, and what error should there be?

 <a name="fr_132"></a>[VIII](#fn_132).

-1. '[**Bǐ ䷇**](e6af94bi.md) indicates that there is good fortune:'--(the name) [**Bǐ ䷇**](e6af94bi.md) denotes help; (and we see in the figure) inferiors docilely following (their superior).
+1. '[**Bǐ ䷇**](e6af94bi.md) indicates that there is good fortune:' -- (the name) [**Bǐ ䷇**](e6af94bi.md) denotes help; (and we see in the figure) inferiors docilely following (their superior).

 ###### p.
 221

-2. 'Let (the principal party intended in it) reexamine himself, (as if) by divination, whether his virtue be great, unintermitting, and firm;--if it be so, there will be no error:--all this follows from the position of the strong line in the centre (of the upper trigram).
-'Those who have not rest will come to him:'--high and low will respond to its subject.
-'With those who are (too) late in coming it will be ill:'--(for them) the way (of good fortune here indicated) has been exhausted.
+2. 'Let (the principal party intended in it) reexamine himself, (as if) by divination, whether his virtue be great, unintermitting, and firm;--if it be so, there will be no error: -- all this follows from the position of the strong line in the centre (of the upper trigram).
+'Those who have not rest will come to him:' -- high and low will respond to its subject.
+'With those who are (too) late in coming it will be ill:' -- (for them) the way (of good fortune here indicated) has been exhausted.

 <a name="fr_133"></a>[IX](#fn_133).

-1. In [**Xiǎoxù ䷈**](e5b08fe7959cxiaoxu.md) the weak line occupies its (proper) position, and (the lines) above and below respond to it.
-Hence comes the name of [**Xiǎoxù ䷈**](e5b08fe7959cxiaoxu.md) (Small Restraint).
+1. In [**Xiǎo Xù ䷈**](e5b08fe7959cxiaoxu.md) the weak line occupies its (proper) position, and (the lines) above and below respond to it.
+Hence comes the name of [**Xiǎo Xù ䷈**](e5b08fe7959cxiaoxu.md) (Small Restraint).

 2. (It presents the symbols of) strength and flexibility.
 Strong lines are in the central places, and the will (of their subjects) will have free course.
 Thus it indicates that there will be progress and success.